Fidele-3/Fidele-3/README.md

 ### Hello, I'm Fidèle!
 I'm a passionate cybersecurity and software engineer with hands-on experience in security monitoring, threat intelligence, web development, and system automation.
-My background in construction technology gives me a unique perspective on integrating AI, IoT, and cybersecurity into critical infrastructure and modern software solutions.
+My background in construction technology helps me understanding structural engineering and architecture and my hands on experience in Computer science, IoT and SOD gives me a unique perspective on integrating AI, IoT, and cybersecurity into critical infrastructure and modern software solutions.

 ### 🌱 What I'm Learning
 Cybersecurity & SOC Operations (SIEM, Threat Intelligence, Firewall Security)